 When Can I Get Involved?
 Local Plan Timetable (Local Development Scheme)

 You can find out about the planned progress of the Local Plan Review in the Key Stages Timetable link to the right of this page.
-This is also known as the Local Development Scheme.
-The latest revised timetable was adopted in November 2016 and will be updated as necessary to reflect any changes to this process.
-If you would like to be kept informed about local plan and be consulted directly then you can be added to our Local Plan Consultation Database by completing the Registration Form (PDF or WORD) to the right of this page.
+This is also known as the Local Development Scheme (LDS).
+The latest revised timetable was approved at Full Council on the 18th June 2019 and is known as LDS8.
+This superseded LDS7 which was adopted in December 2018 and will be updated as necessary to reflect any changes to this process.
+If you would like to be kept informed about local plan and be consulted directly then you can be added to our Local Plan Consultation Database by completing the Registration Form to the right of this page.